pollfish/docs/ios.md

 • Even if you call init in any ViewController somewhere within the app lifecycle you should still keep the init and destroy function in your App’s Delegate.

-If you still have questions regarding how to handle view hierarchy changes have a look in the SampleApp in the iOS SDK
+If you still have questions regarding how to handle view hierarchy changes have a look in SampleApp in iOS SDK

 <br/>
 ### 9\.
 Other init methods (optional)